-The cheapest flight to Perugia you can get by boooking 48 days before departure.
+For the cheapest flights to Perugia book 48 days before departure.

 The most popular airlines on the route Bucharest - Perugia: Wizz Air (W6).

-The cheapest flights you can book on the route Otopeni Henri Coanda (OTP) - San Franceso d'Assisi (PEG).
+The cheapest flights are on the route Otopeni Henri Coanda (OTP) - San Franceso d'Assisi (PEG).

 Direct flights last about 2h 18min.

 Direct flights available 2 days a week - Monday, Friday.

 Time zone: UTC+2 (summer), UTC+1 (winter)

 Currency: Euro (EUR)

 The city is known for its chocolate being produced in the Perugina Factory.
 It is very popular at home and abroad.
 There’s also the chocolate festival organized in Perugia.